Pupillage vacancies (for September 2023 start)

 If you have substantial relevant experience in one or more of Chambers’ specialist practice areas, and may have BSB exemptions or reductions from part, or all, of the academic, vocational or professional stages of training, please submit a CV and detailed covering letter to our pupillage coordinator (E: firstname.lastname@example.org), along with a copy of any correspondence from the BSB confirming any relevant determination and exemptions granted.
 Irrespective of any exemptions or reductions granted by our regulator, Chambers reserves the right to ask applicants to meet its own additional requirements if it believes this is in the best interests of the candidate and Chambers as a whole.

 We will consider applications at any time in the calendar year as far as practicable.
 We will review applications received and advise candidates if we require an application to be made via the standard Pupillage Gateway process or whether an alternative non-Gateway process may govern the application.

 Pupillage Interviews Uncovered – Parts I and II

-OTC’s Head of Pupillage James Counsell features in two new videos produced by the University of Law, which aim to give prospective candidates an idea of what a first-round interview may be like, including some of the legal and ethical issues, with interviewees (real pupils) giving some tips.
+OTC’s former Head of Pupillage James Counsell QC features in two videos produced by the University of Law, which aim to give prospective candidates an idea of what a first-round interview may be like, including some of the legal and ethical issues, with interviewees (real pupils) giving some tips.